Navajo Bridge: History

 Construction of the original Navajo Bridge began in 1927, and the bridge opened to traffic in 1929.
 The bridge was paid for by the nascent Arizona State Highway Commission (now the Arizona Department of Transportation) in cooperation with the United States Department of the Interior's Bureau of Indian Affairs, as the eastern landing is on the Navajo Nation.
 The steel spandrel bridge was designed and constructed by the Kansas City Structural Steel Company.
-During construction, worker Lafe McDaniel died after falling 467 ft to the Colorado River below.
+During construction, worker Lane McDaniels died after falling 467 ft to the Colorado River below.
 Supervisors had rejected the idea of rigging safety netting, believing that it would catch on fire from falling hot rivets.

 The original bridge is 834 ft in length, with a maximum height of 467 ft from the canyon floor.
 The roadway offers an 18 ft surface width with a load capacity of 22.5 tons (although the posted legal weight limit was 40 tons).
 During the design phase, a wider roadway was considered, but ultimately rejected, as it would have required a costly third arch to be added to the design, and the vehicles of the time did not require a wider road.
 When the Bridge officially opened on January 12, 1929, the Flagstaff paper proclaimed it "the biggest news in Southwest history."

 By 1984, however, Arizona Department of Transportation officials decided that the traffic flow was too great for the original bridge and that a new solution was needed.
 The sharp corners in the roadway on each side of the approach had become a safety hazard due to low visibility, and deficiencies resulting from the original design's width and load capacity specifications were becoming problematic.
 The bridge had also become part of US 89A.